American Jews: Popular culture

 Yiddish theater was very well attended, and provided a training ground for performers and producers who moved to Hollywood in the 1920s.
 Many of the early Hollywood moguls and pioneers were Jewish.
 They played roles in the development of radio and television networks, typified by William S. Paley who ran CBS.
 Stephen J. Whitfield states that "The Sarnoff family was long dominant at NBC."

 Many individual Jews have made significant contributions to American popular culture.
 There have been many Jewish American actors and performers, ranging from early 1900s actors, to classic Hollywood film stars, and culminating in many currently known actors.
 The field of American comedy includes many Jews.
 The legacy also includes songwriters and authors, for example the author of the song "Viva Las Vegas" Doc Pomus, or Billy the Kid composer Aaron Copland.
 Many Jews have been at the forefront of women's issues.

+Sports

-There were 110 Jewish players in Major League Baseball between 1870 and 1881.
-The first generation of Jewish Americans who immigrated during the 1880–1924 peak period were not interested in baseball, and in some cases tried to prevent their children from watching or participating in baseball-related activities.
+The first generation of Jewish Americans who immigrated during the 1880–1924 peak period were not interested in baseball, the country's national pastime, and in some cases tried to prevent their children from watching or participating in baseball-related activities.
 Most were focused on making sure they and their children took advantage of education and employment opportunities.
 Despite the efforts of parents, Jewish children became interested in baseball quickly since it was already embedded in the broader American culture.
 The second generation of immigrants saw baseball as a means to celebrate American culture without abandoning their broader religious community.
 After 1924, many Yiddish newspapers began covering baseball, which they had not done previously.